 Tesla Replaces CFO as Kirkhorn Ends 13 Years at the EV Maker

-(Bloomberg) -- Tesla Inc. said Chief Financial Officer Zachary Kirkhorn stepped down after 13 years at the company, a surprise shakeup at the electric-vehicle maker.
+(Bloomberg) -- Tesla Inc. Chief Financial Officer Zachary Kirkhorn stepped down after 13 years at the electric-vehicle maker, a surprise shakeup that raises new questions about succession in the top ranks of Elon Musk’s company.

 Most Read from Bloomberg